skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 > [Rules of engagement](https://en.wikipedia.org/wiki/Rules_of_engagement)  (ROE) are the internal rules or directives among military forces (including individuals) that define the circumstances, conditions, degree, and manner in which the use of force, or actions which might be construed as provocative, may be applied

-This concept of **documenting knowledge to a solution for a likely problem is critical in teams**.
+This concept of **documenting knowledge to a solution for a common problem is critical in teams**.
 Learn to do it well.
 Great git example: https://github.com/k88hudson/git-flight-rules

 ---